rqian239/world.ly/README.md

     - Type the path of the oracle installation (C:\Program Files\Oracle\instantclient_21_9)
     - Click 'OK', then 'OK' again, and then 'OK' a third time to close all the windows

-10. Download Microsoft C++ Build Tools (https://visualstudio.microsoft.com/visual-cpp-build-tools/)
+8. Download Microsoft C++ Build Tools (https://visualstudio.microsoft.com/visual-cpp-build-tools/)

-11. Open Visual Studio Installer and click the 'Available' tab
+9. Open Visual Studio Installer and click the 'Available' tab

-12. Then install 'Visual Studio Community 2022' (latest year available)
+10. Then install 'Visual Studio Community 2022' (latest year available)
-    - When propmpted to install workloads, select 'Desktop development with C++'
+    - When prompted to install workloads, select 'Desktop development with C++'
     - If this is not prompted, finish installing 'Visual Studio Community 2022'
         - Then go to the 'Installed' tab and select 'Modify' under 'Visual Studio Community 2022'
         - Select the box labled 'Desktop development with C++' and install

-13. After installing open a new Command Prompt
+11. After installing open a new Command Prompt

-14. Navigate to the 'world.ly' repository (i.e., C:\world.ly)
+12. Navigate to the 'world.ly' repository (i.e., C:\world.ly)

-15. Run
+13. Run

     'pip install -r requirements.txt'

-16. If prompted to, add any new paths in Environment System Variables, then re-run the last step
+14. If prompted to, add any new paths in Environment System Variables, then re-run the last step

 ## **Running On Local Host for Windows**